bjucps/cps110-thinkcspy/_sources/16-WebApps/04-WebApplicationsAndHtmlForms.rst

 Fill out the form, and, if Google still works as it did when this chapter was written, you should see search results appear in your browser.

+For more information about creating HTML forms, you might take a look at the excellent `tutorial at w3schools.com <https://www.w3schools.com/html/html_forms.asp>`_.